ingelsten/weathertopICT/README.md

-Welcome to the Playlist 6
+Welcome to the WeatherTop 1000
 =========================

-Version 6 of the Playlist application
+Release 2 of the Weathertop application